Cheryl Machat Dorskind is an internationally noted mentor, educator, author, professional photographer, handpainter, and

-As a college professor, Cheryl teaches Adobe Photoshop, digital photography, portfolio development, and freshman seminar (LIU, SUNY, Maine Media Workshops) and online photography classes at the Bryan Peterson’s School of Photography (All About Color, More About Color, Photographing Children Naturally, Painting Photos, and The Art of Self-Portraiture).
+As a college professor, Cheryl teaches Adobe Photoshop, Adobe LightRoom, digital photography, portfolio development, and freshman seminar (LIU, SUNY, Maine Media Workshops).
+As a photo instructor, Cheryl teaches five online photography classes at the Bryan Peterson’s School of Photography (All About Color, More About Color, Photographing Children Naturally, Painting Photos, and The Art of Self-Portraiture).
+In the field, Cheryl teaches photography in her popular Photo Safaris currently available for private bookings in the Hamptons, NY, and New York City.

 High-end portrait sessions by Cheryl Machat Dorskind embody the gorgeous natural Hamptons’ light.
 Whether the setting is at the beach, a park, or a home, the lifestyle posed-but-not-posed images are fluid and rhythmic

 Noted internationally for her ethereal misty coastal handpainted photographs and her playful self-portrait Photopaintings, her New York Times critically acclaimed fine-art photographs exhibit regularly, are commissioned for book jacket cover art (including Ann Beattie’s Chilly Scenes of Winter, Distortions, and Secrets & Surprises) and are included in many public and private collections.

 Cheryl is a contributor to Getty images and her corporate clients include Epic Records, Random House, Coca-Cola, Hamptons magazine, Niche Media, Newsday, The Southampton Press, and The New York Times.

 Cheryl can also be seen and heard on the popular podcast This Week in Photography –TWIP

 Interview with Frederick Van Johnson